As of August 1, 2022, there are no entry restrictions to Norway due to the corona situation: https://www.udi.no/en/about-the-corona-situation/

 Business lunches and dinners are common.
 The one inviting is the one who pays.
 If you are the host, arrange for reservations in advance.
 Smoking is banned in all places of business.
 Do not smoke in someone’s home without asking for permission.

-Norway, with 5.4 million people settled over an area larger than the United Kingdom or Germany, has a very low population density.
+Norway, with 5.5 million people settled over an area larger than the United Kingdom or Germany, has a very low population density.
 This gives the opportunity for a large variety of outdoor sports, hikes in the mountains, skiing, sailing, hunting, golfing, etc. Many Norwegians own their own cabins or vacation homes in the mountains, on the coast, or both, where they spend many of their weekends and vacations.
-If invited to a local Norwegian home or to an “offsite” meeting, you are experiencing an honor and sign of genuine interest, and you should definitely consider accepting.
+If invited to a local Norwegian home or to an “offsite” meeting, you are experiencing an honor and sign of genuine interest, and you should consider accepting.

 Travel Advisory

-The American Embassy in Oslo is located at Morgedalsvegen 36, Tel: 011 (47) 21 30 85 40, E-mail: OsloACS@state.gov.
-For additional information, please visit the Embassy’s website at https://no.usembassy.gov/
+The U.S. Embassy in Oslo is located at Morgedalsvegen 36, 0378 Oslo.
+Assistance for U.S. citizens: Tel: 011 (47) 21 30 85 40, E-mail: OsloACS@state.gov, Website: https://no.usembassy.gov/

 Visa Requirements